Lately I’ve noticed something.

 Or validation.

-Or just a moment of relief before you take the wheel again.
+Or just a moment of relief before you’re the one driving again.

 And maybe that’s enough.